 Recently, one of the awesome women in #GirlsClub shared that she wanted to move all the way up the sales ladder before trying management.
 She wanted to be credible to her future team.
 She had also learned the hard way that just because she could DO sales didn’t mean she could TEACH sales.
 I was so freaking proud of her at that moment.
 She knew her strengths and she was not blindly reaching for the promotion.
 It also gave me pause.

 Do we need to do every role in sales before managing?
 I didn’t.
-I sold a short time and then leap-frogged into sales (see my story here).
+I sold for a short time and then leap-frogged into sales (see my story here).

 Truth is, management is not a fit for everyone – regardless of your sales prowess.
 In fact, maybe because of your sales prowess.
 I’ve seen top reps make horrible managers and “B” reps be amazing coaches.